 - Military affiliation: Family of veterans or veterans themselves; see the Veterans Administration and the Department of Defense for more information.

-- The weird stuff: There are scholarships for having red hair, being left-handed, having the last name Zolp, speaking Klingon, and more; keep your eyes open!
+- The weird stuff: There are some weird scholarships, like ones for having red hair, being left-handed, having the last name Zolp, speaking Klingon, and more; keep your eyes open!

 Then there are athletic scholarships, which are…complicated.
 They’re typically regulated by organizations like the National College Athletic Association (NCAA), and a college’s division (I, II, or III) makes a big difference (NCAA Division III schools can’t even award athletic scholarships).
-Also keep in mind that there are 7.7 million student-athletes competing for 140,000 scholarships at NCAA D-I and D-II schools—and a huge part of that is solely men’s football and basketball scholarships.
+Also keep in mind that there are a multitude of student-athletes competing for 140,000 scholarships at NCAA D-I and D-II schools each year—and a huge part of that is solely men’s football and basketball scholarships.
 It’s a super elite crowd, so don’t put all your scholarship eggs in that basket.
 If you’re interested in one of those awards, review the NCAA scholarship guidelines for your school(s) and check in with your coach and/or admission office if you have questions.

 As you search for scholarships, remember that high-profile awards with a national applicant pool (like Coca-Cola Scholars and Doodle for Google) attract a lot of attention—and a lot of applicants.
 Certainly apply if you’re eligible, but know that winning will be a long shot.
 Your best bet will always be applying for scholarships that are more niche and specific to your unique interests.